 The Children Couldn’t Believe They’d Been Invited

 Prostitution is legal in Ecuador.
-That doesn’t make it healthy, and it doesn’t make those children safe.
-But it does mean that what Karol and Abraham walked into wasn’t a raid scene.
-It was a neighborhood.
-A neighborhood with about a hundred children in it.
+That doesn't make it safe for those children, and it doesn't make the place less of a neighborhood.
+What Karol and Abraham walked into wasn't a raid.
+It was a community of a hundred kids who had never once been invited to a Christmas event.

 They were told not to go

-Karol and Abraham went anyway.
-Together.
-On a November day in 2023.
+Karol and Abraham went anyway, together, on a November day in 2023.
+They walked in to invite the children.

-Karol carried something home
+What Karol carried home

 “Karol quedó impresionada de todo lo que vió.”